khushigupta20/Small-Prototype-of-RAG/README.md

 # Challenges Faced and Solutions
 1. Contextual Mismatch During Retrieval:

-Problem: The DPR retriever occasionally returned irrelevant contexts due to minor variations in sentence structure or vocabulary mismatches between the query and contexts.Solution: Fine-tuning the example passages helped improve the retrieval accuracy.
+Problem: The DPR retriever occasionally returned irrelevant contexts due to minor variations in sentence structure or vocabulary mismatches between the query and contexts.
+Solution: Fine-tuning the example passages helped improve the retrieval accuracy.
 Additionally, experimenting with DPR's pre-trained models provided more refined retrieval results for specific types   of queries.

 3. Length Constraints with BART Generation: